pass-culture/pass-culture-main/api/documentation/README.md

 ### Good to know

 - the REST API documentation is built with spectree, so you'll need to update the python code to bring updates to the Redoc part of the documentation.
 The python code for the public API is [here](/api/src/pcapi/routes/public) and the folder holding the documentation constants is [here](/api/src/pcapi/routes/public/documentation_constants).
 - we have [a test](/api/tests/routes/public/blueprint_openapi_test.py) to ensure that we don't bring unwanted modification to the Open API JSON.
-This test compares the Open API JSON exposed by the backend to [an expected JSON](/api/tests/routes/public/expected_openapi.json).
+This test compares the Open API JSON exposed by the backend to [the JSON used by docusaurus to build the REST API documentation](/api/documentation/static/openapi.json).
 It raises an error if there is a difference.
-So you might want to update the expected JSON if you bring modifications to the API.
-For that, we have a command to automatically regenerate the expected JSON:
+If you bring modifications to the API, you will need to update the Open API JSON; for that, we have a command to automatically generate the JSON:
-  - if you are using docker: `pc generate_expected_openapi_json`
+  - if you are using docker: `pc generate_public_api_openapi_json`
-  - if you running the flask application locally: `flask generate_expected_openapi_json` (in the flask app root folder)
+  - if you running the flask application locally: `flask generate_public_api_openapi_json` (in the flask app root folder)

+> **Side note:** We are using a static file instead of the JSON exposed by our backend because we want to document endpoints that are not present in production (the Adage Mock endpoints, only available in integration).
+> If we were using the json exposed by the production backend, those endpoints would not appear in the documentation.

 ## Deployment

 Deployment is done automatically through [this workflow](/.github/workflows/dev_on_workflow_deploy.yml) (job: `deploy-api-doc-on-firebase`).
-`deploy-api-doc-on-firebase` waits for the application to be deployed before deploying the documentation as it needs the Open API JSON exposed by the backend to generate the Redoc part of the documentation.